 - Think economically: Go for lower quality (and thus lower-priced) furniture if it is destined for a guest bedroom or a child’s room.
-For example, stores like Ikea and Target tend to use particleboard instead of solid woods for its more inexpensive furniture.
+For example, stores like Ikea and Target tend to use particleboard instead of solid woods for their more inexpensive furniture.
 For a child's room that may need redecorating once a baby or toddler reaches school-age, particleboard or compressed wood is perfectly reasonable for nursery furniture.

 What About Quality?

 It is worth spending more on high-quality furniture for the primary bedroom.
 The bedroom is where you will be the majority of your time and there is great value in splurging for a good-quality mattress.
 Treat your body to proper support and get the restful sleep that you need.
 If you need to save somewhere, get frugal about the nightstand, headboard, or bench for the foot of the bed.